ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 * Only users in the account that contains the network can filter prefixes of that network.
 * You cannot filter incoming prefixes from another account.
 * Prefix filters in the list are processed sequentially.
 You can modify the order at any time.
 * Review the [prefix service limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips#service-limits) for transit gateways.
 * For cross-account connections, only the account owner of the respective connection can modify prefix filters.
 Other accounts can view the connection, but cannot modify filters.
 * GRE Tunnel configurations are not implemented as connections.
 Instead, their routes are learned directly on BGP sessions established over the tunnel.
 For this reason, prefix filtering is not enabled for these connections.
 * If you select **Request connection to a network in another account** as the connect reach option, you cannot set prefix filters because you are not the network owner of the connection.
 You must set the prefix filter on the account that owns the connection.
 * Prefix filter subnet masks are specific.
 For example, a rule defined as `10.10.20.0/24` does not match with subnet `10.10.20.0/28` or any other subnet prefix.

-## Working with prefix filters using the UI
+## Working with prefix filters in the UI
 {: #adding-prefix-filters-ui}
 {: ui}